jbrunelle/toolbox/README.md

 # toolbox
-useful code snippets that I often need to use
+This repo includes various programs/code snippets that I use often.
+These are not necessarily "production-ready" and are likely in some form of development, but hopefully prove useful to others.